GrizzHacks/Beginners-Portal/InfoPage/README.md

 - User Story 4: The HTML code should have an img tag with `id="image"`.
 This will show an image of our superhero underneath their name.
 - User Story 5: We want to describe our image with an element that has `id="img-caption"`.
 - User Story 6: We want to give our reader some information about the superhero using an element with `id="tribute-info"`.
-- User Story 7: The page shouldn't be too long or large, so be sure to include a link to an auxilory site that gives more superhero information.
+- User Story 7: The page shouldn't be too long or large, so be sure to include a link to an auxiliary site that gives more superhero information.
 Use the `id="tribute-link"`.
 - User Story 8: Our page should include some kind of animated element that the user can interact with.
-Use the `id="flip-card"`.
+Use`id="flip-card"`.

 Looks like a lot of info, right?
 The good thing is is that we don't have to tackle each of these stories all at once.
 In fact, they're made to be addressed one at a time.
 You can use this approach in other projects you may work on.